zoren2/supreme-spoon/README.md

 npm run build-css
 ```

-To add the database locally, add posts table.
+To add the database locally, add the posts table using this command.

 ```
 CREATE TABLE `posts` (